 It is reasonable to assume that efforts to reduce legal prescription opioid use would not significantly impact the use of illicit opioid use, which means illegal use.
 Illicit use can encompass different scenarios, including using legal prescription opioids in a way that differs from the prescription, obtaining legal opioids outside of legal means or using opioids that were made illegally.

 A Turn Toward Illegal Opioids

 Efforts to prescribe fewer opioids backfired by resulting in more illegal opioid use.
-As doctors cut down on legal opioid prescriptions, people who had become addicted or dependent found it more difficult to get their hands on more opioids through proper legal channels.
-Rather than quitting use, which was a main outcome that was intended and hoped for, many people turned to illegal means of getting opioids instead.
+As doctors cut down on legal opioid prescriptions, people suffering from opioid use disorder found it more difficult to get their hands on more opioids through proper legal channels.
+The intention was for them to quit, but many people turned to illegal means of getting opioids instead.
 They went to the streets to illegally obtain illicit prescription opioids, manmade opioids and even heroin, which is also a type of opioid.
 Heroin became a popular alternative as it became cheaper and easier to get than prescription opioid drugs.

 Overdose Death Rates Expected to Level Out

 The study does expect certain rates, such as the rates of a prescription opioid use disorder, to decline.
 However, the researchers anticipate the number of people who use illicit opioids to increase dramatically during this 10-year time span.
 Overall, they project that the number of overdose deaths will peak in 2022 and stay at about the same level of 75,400 annually from that point on.

 The study only expects current interventions for the opioid crisis to reduce the number of opioid overdose deaths by the insignificant amount of 3 to 5 percent.
 The researchers noted that current interventions do not appear to be effective and that there should be a different approach that focuses on multiple aspects of opioid use and addiction instead of only focusing on prescription rates.